-Google Shopping for BigCommerce stores: Discover the advantages!
+Google Shopping for BigCommerce Stores: Discover the Advantages!

-How to set up your Shopping Ads on BigCommerce?
+So how do you set up your Shopping Ads on BigCommerce?

-Have your BigCommerce Google Shopping ads campaigns created for advertising the products on your merchant center on Google.
+You will then need to have your BigCommerce Google Shopping ads campaigns created for advertising the products on your merchant center on Google.
 This can also be done manually on Google Ads or though the previously mentioned app.

 Creating high performing Shopping Ads on BigCommerce

-If it’s your first time creating Google Shopping campaigns on BigCommerce, we recommend you starting with a small amount of products that have high margins, so the risk is low while you learn how to everything works.
+If it’s your first time creating Google Shopping campaigns on BigCommerce, we recommend starting with a small amount of products that have high margins, so the risk is low while you learn how to everything works.

 Organizing your BigCommerce Google Shopping ads

-Once you divide your products on ad groups, you have to set bids on those ad groups or on the actual products you are advertising individually.
+Once you divide your products into ad groups, you have to set bids on those ad groups or on the actual products you are advertising individually.
 It’s more logical to set bids on individual products, so you can calculate the bids taking into account the specific profit margins you get from them, their price and the competition around it.